TyrfingMjolnir/SelfSignedCert/README.md

 curl -kLo openssl.conf https://jamielinux.com/docs/openssl-certificate-authority/_downloads/root-config.txt
 vim openssl.conf
 ```
-You want to edit the openssl.conf file to match your setup, CommonName is the host name in your domain, regardless of wether that host exists or not. by example
+You want to edit the openssl.conf file to match your setup, CommonName is the host name in your domain, regardless of wether that host exists or not.
+By example in table below:

 | Common Name | Use case     |
 |-------------|--------------|